-SELLING STOCKHOLDER
+SELLING STOCKHOLDERS

-We are registering for resale shares of our common stock held by Hybridon, Inc., the selling stockholder.
-The selling stockholder acquired the resale shares as partial consideration for intellectual property that we licensed from the selling stockholder.
+We are registering for resale shares of our common stock held by stockholders litsted below, the selling stockholders.
+The selling stockholders acquired the resale shares in connection with our Hepasense and Orasense joint ventures with the selling stockholders.

-The following table is based in part upon information provided by the selling stockholder and sets forth (i) the name of the selling stockholder; (ii) the number of shares of our common stock that the selling stockholder owned prior to the offering for resale of any of the shares of our common stock being registered hereby; (iii) the maximum number of shares of our common stock that may be offered for resale for the account of the selling stockholder pursuant to this prospectus; and (iv) the percentage of shares of our common stock to be held by the selling stockholder after the offering of the resale shares (assuming all of the resale shares are sold by the selling stockholder).
-However, our registration of the common stock does not necessarily mean that the selling stockholder will sell all or any of its shares.
-In addition, the selling stockholder may have sold, transferred or otherwise disposed of, or may sell, transfer or otherwise dispose of, at any time or from time to time since the date on which the selling stockholder provided the information regarding the shares of common stock owned by it, all or a portion of the shares of common stock owned by it in transactions exempt from the registration requirements of the Securities Act of 1933.
+The following table is based in part upon information provided by the selling stockholders and sets forth (i) the name of the selling stockholders; (ii) the number of shares of our common stock that the selling stockholders owned prior to the offering for resale of any of the shares of our common stock being registered hereby; (iii) the maximum number of shares of our common stock that may be offered for resale for the account of the selling stockholders pursuant to this prospectus; and (iv) the percentage of shares of our common stock to be held by the selling stockholders after the offering of the resale shares (assuming all of the resale shares are sold by the selling stockholders).
+However, our registration of the common stock does not necessarily mean that the selling stockholders will sell all or any of its shares.
+In addition, the selling stockholders may have sold, transferred or otherwise disposed of, or may sell, transfer or otherwise dispose of, at any time or from time to time since the date on which the selling stockholders provided the information regarding the shares of common stock owned by it, all or a portion of the shares of common stock owned by it in transactions exempt from the registration requirements of the Securities Act of 1933.